brooklynrail/brooklynrail-platform/content/events/2020/10/radical-poetry-reading-with-vincent-katz-and-anne-waldman.md

       Manuscript Library.
 He is a Distinguished Professor of English, French, and Comparative Literature at the City University of New York Graduate Center.
+  - person: patrick-pethybridge
+    event_bio: Patrick Pethybridge is a young experimental poet living in Denver, Colorado.
+He is the founding editor of Visible Binary, a small literary magazine for poetry, short text, digital media, and other genres.
 date: 2020-10-01 13:06:00 -0500
 end_date: 2020-10-01 13:06:00 -0500
 collections: